 Mercury - Crystal Structure Visualisation, Exploration and Analysis Made Easy

-Mercury offers a comprehensive range of tools for 3D structure visualization and the exploration of crystal packing.
+Mercury offers a comprehensive range of tools for 3D structure visualisation and the exploration of crystal packing.
 With a long pedigree and over 10,000 downloads, Mercury is firmly established as the visualiser of choice within the crystallographic community.

 Mercury is able to load structural data from a variety of formats and provides an extensive array of options to aid the investigation and analysis of crystal structures.
 Generate packing diagrams of any number of unit cells in any direction, define and visualise least-squares and Miller planes, and take a slice through a crystal in any direction.
 Simulated diffraction patterns can be calculated for any displayed crystal structure.
-Bravais, Friedel, Donnay and Harker (BFDH) theoretical crystal morphologies can also be viewed.

 A unique and key feature of Mercury is the ability to locate and display hydrogen bonds, short non-bonded contacts, and user-specified types of contacts e.g. chlorine...oxygen contacts in the range 2-4Å.
 By building and exploring networks of intermolecular contacts you will gain an understanding of the key interactions that drive crystal packing.